Aims of the Eco-audit initiative

 We ask you to participate fully in the process, and to involve all your staff and trustees as suggested.
 We ask you to consider how environmental behaviours relate to your core objectives, and how you will embed these into policy and practice.
 Lastly, we ask you how you will help to spread any useful messages or changes among your stakeholders.

-Organisations applying for, or in receipt of, an Investing in Londoners grant are encouraged to consider requesting a free eco-audit.
-However, it is not a requirement for applicants or grantees to have an eco-audit.
+Organisations applying for, or in receipt of, a Bridging Divides grant are encouraged to consider requesting a free Eco-audit.
+However, it is not a requirement for applicants or grant recipients to have an Eco-audit.